wendywarren/ac-type/_micro-assignments/type-tidbits.md

   - Quotation marks & apostrophes
   - Dashes & hyphens
   - What's a Grotesque font?
+  - What are monospaced fonts?
+When do I use them?
   - What are SVG fonts?
   - What are variable fonts?
     - [Variable Fonts.com](https://www.variable-fonts.com/about)